 What is the process of obtaining a visa?

 The full list of existing visas for departure to New Zealand is available on the New Zealand Immigration website.
-If you don’t know which visa to choose, the site can also help you find the one that will give you a choice.
+If you don’t know which visa to choose, the site can also help you find the one that’s right for you.
 To do this you will need to include a number of criteria on the “Explore visa options” page You will then have to choose up to 3 options in those proposed by the site.
-From there you can compare them, and select the type of visa that best fits your profile.
+From there, you will be able to compare them, and select the type of visa that best suits your profile.
 Check all the requirements for obtaining the chosen visa and apply online.

 Once you have made your application, you will receive an email containing a list of the documents required for your visa application and explaining the rest of the process.
 If you delay receiving this email, check your inbox’s “unwanted/spam” folder.

 What documents to provide for a visa to New Zealand?

 In addition to your passport, some documents are regularly requested for a new Zealand visa:

 • Proof of available funds .
 For most visas, you will need to prove that you will be able to support yourself at the beginning of your stay.
 The amount generally requested is NZ$4,200, or about 2,500 euros.
 You may also be asked to justify up to NZ$1,000 (600 euros) per month for the duration of your stay.

 • A medical certificate less than 3 months old.

 • A certificate of health, civil liability and repatriation insurance.
 In the event that an unforeseen incident should occur during your stay, the authorities wish to ensure that your expenses will be covered by private insurance.
 Mondassur offers you different international insurance formulas adapted to the length of your stay and your criteria.